LadyCelastia/HitboxRemaster/docs/index.md

 # Installation
 Both Studio and VSCode:

 Copy the code of [HitboxRemaster](https://github.com/LadyCelastia/HitboxRemaster/blob/main/src/init.lua) into a ModuleScript, then require the ModuleScript on the Script or LocalScript you want to use it in.

 roblox-ts:

 gg

 Read the Examples page for a quickstart guide.
 Alternatively, you can read the API page for a more in-depth guide.

+You are free to use and modify HitboxRemaster, for personal or commercial use, with or without credit (though some credit would be nice <3).
+However, you cannot claim that you made HitboxRemaster.